yakir12/BeetleWay.jl/README.md

 An example of this file hierarchy, the metadata folder, and the two `csv` files is available [here](test/videofolder).

 ### Instructions
 Once you've created the `metadata` folder and the two `csv` files in your videos folder (i.e. the folder that contains all the videos that you want to log), start the program (see [here](#Quick start)).
-After launching the program, a new window will appear, where you can add new POIs, Runs, and assign their appropriate associations.
+After launching the program, and choosing the video folder, a new window will appear, where you can add new POIs, Runs, and assign their appropriate associations.

 In the initial window you'll have two plus signs, `+`, to press on.
 The one to the top-right adds new POIs.
 The lower-left plus adds new Runs.